Pujanstha1/-Predictive-Modelling-of-Inflation-Dynamics-Using-Machine-Learning-and-Time-Series-Analysis/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Authors
-- Your Name
+- Pujan Shrestha
-- Advisor's Name
+- Manoj Shrestha
-- Institution Name
+- Coventry University

 ## Acknowledgments
 - Nepal Rastra Bank for providing data